 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Shi Shi Yuzu is available in the late fall and early winter months.
+Shi Yuzu is available in the mid-fall through the winter.

 Recipes that include Shi Shi Yuzu Citrus.
 One is easiest, three is harder.